We are a local pickup only nursery. Please select location at checkout.

 Habitat: shady sandbars, river and stream edges, wet and low woodland, swamps, thickets

 More: Ostrich Fern has a statuesque and elegant vase shape.
 It is both deer and rabbit resistant.
 This is a rhizomatous fern and, if happy, will form a colony of dense crowns are capable of holding the side of a riverbank.
 The fiddleheads are edible when cooked and are a springtime, seasonal treat in Maine.
-They are also enjoyed in Japan and other parts of Asia.
+They are also eaten in Japan and other parts of Asia, but are potentially toxic if not prepared properly.
+The fronds are dramatic in larger floral arrangements.
 Larval host for the Gold-spotted Ghost Moth, Sthenopis pretiosus, which occurs in Maine, but is not common here.
+Has been used medicinally.

 Why grow ferns besides your admiration for a plant that has been present on Earth for over 360 billion years?
 Ferns support wildlife by creating protective cover and shady, moist micro-habitats, in particular for small mammals and invertebrates.
 The fuzzy covering on emerging croziers is used by birds for nesting material.
 Ferns help prevent erosion and filter run-off.
 For the gardener they offer the gifts of graceful architecture and low-maintenance textural beauty.